nvthielen81/Netware/build book/onenote.md

 This book is intended for papal the wane know.
 A Little bit histories like a whit horse of the cloud and data frame works programming.
-I was a long jernie like Json script's to get the jest words on paper I hope you enjoy Reading this
+I was a long studies like Json script's to get the jest words on paper ;-) I hope you enjoy Reading this